 |Writing Section||2 – 12 points|

-|College Readiness Benchmark||A score that is designed to predict the test taker’s performance in college|
+|College Readiness Benchmark||This score is designed to predict the your potential college performance|

 |Detailed Results||A breakdown of how you did in each subcategory|

-|ACT Readiness Range||A range that determines your college-level coursework readiness in that subject|
+|ACT Readiness Range||This range determines your college-level coursework readiness in that subject|

 College Readiness Benchmarks